stes/fairness_im_maschinellen_lernen/src/en_08_variable_entscheidungsgrenze_2_populationen.md

 <div class="tip" label="Task 3">
   <i class="fas fa-pencil-alt"></i> Write your answers to the following questions.
   <ol type="a">
-    <li>Which statistical quality metrics were important to you when choosing the decision thresholds?
-Why did you find these metrics important?</li>
+    <li>Which statistical measures were important to you when choosing the decision thresholds?
+Why did you find these measures important?</li>
-    <li>How did you determine your decision thresholds based on these metrics?</li>
+    <li>How did you determine your decision thresholds based on these measures?</li>
     <li>Argue why your thresholds are fair for both groups of people.<br>
       <i>The threshold(s) is/are fair because ... </i>
     </li>